EisukeHirata/eisukehirata/README.md

 - 🔭 Currently working on **AI-powered learning tools** and **web applications**
 - 🌱 Building with **Next.js**, **TypeScript**, and modern web technologies
-- 💡 Interested in EdTech, AI applications, and creating intuitive user experiences
+- 💡 Interested in AI Agent, and creating intuitive user experiences
 - 📍 Based in Japan

 ## Tech Stack